mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 information for the FSF/FBF provided above, of course only hold true while the test subject is in its default pose (e.g. flat foot phase for foot mounted IMUs).
 During movement the orientation of the sensor can not be easily described by terms like "forward" or "upwards".
-Hence, the SF is not suitable to calculate and express measures that require a fixed global frame.
+Hence, the FSF/FBF is not suitable to calculate and express measures that require a fixed global frame.
 For example, to estimate the stride length, we need a clear definition of a forward direction over the entire duration of a stride.
 Therefore, we need a "global" fixed reference frame (GF) for the duration of our observation.